 Participants are required to contribute 5.00% of their salary to the plan.
 The employer contribution rate is based on the rate for Davidson County Schools, which is established at an actuarially determined rate.
-The employer rate for the year ended June 30, 2013, was 8.88% of annual covered payroll.
+The employer rate for the year ended June 30, 2014, was 8.88% of annual covered payroll.
+The employer contribution rate is established by and may be amended by the TCRS Board of Trustees.